llausa/lookahead/README.md

 * **Project Lookahead CRUD** - Individual ‘lookaheads’ will be able to be created for specific projects.
 Within these projects, a user can scroll through days and weeks and observe tasks for each day.
 Projects can also be deleted.
 The project name can updated and user permissions can be changed - both in terms of accessibility and user roles.
 * **Task Cards CRUD** - Within a project, tasks cards can be assigned to given days, times and a task name can assigned.
 Tasks can be deleted, names can be edited and times and dates can be changed as outlined below.
 * **Task Cards Drag n Drop/Expand** - In order to change the time and date of tasks, users will be able to Drag n Drop tasks around days and times.
 Task length can be expanded by dragging the frame of the task card.
 This functionality is key to building an application that improves on the spreadsheet capabilities.
 * **User Sign-in and Sign-Up** - The application allows users to create an account using their email address as a unique identifier.
-Users are authenticated and authorised for accessing certain information as outlined below.
-* **Authentication** - In order to view project lookaheads, users must have created an account and be signed in.
+In order to view project lookaheads, users must have created an account and be signed in.
 * **Authorisation** - Users can only view project lookaheads which they have been granted access to.
 Within the project, users who have been given a specific role will be able to make adjustments to task cards.
 If a user has not been granted the necessary role, they will only be able to look through the project and its tasks.